 4. ‘You must buy our excess insurance cover to rent the car’

-This little gem comes up again and again when consumers report car rental complaints.
-Unfortunately, some consumers have not read the terms and conditions sufficiently, or even at all, before they arrive at the rental desk and so are unprepared and baffled when the car rental rep informs them that the vehicle cannot be taken unless their additional insurance is purchased.
-Although there have been reports of aggressive or sharp practices used by some car rental companies to pressurise consumers into buying extra insurance, it is important to remember that this is OPTIONAL and you cannot be compelled to purchase additional insurance once you comply with other terms and conditions of the rental.
+Some consumers have not read the terms and conditions sufficiently, or even at all, before they arrive at the rental desk and so are unprepared and baffled when the car rental rep informs them that the vehicle cannot be taken unless their additional insurance is purchased.
+Although some car rental companies pressure consumers into buying extra insurance, it is important to remember that this is OPTIONAL and you cannot be compelled to purchase additional insurance once you comply with other terms and conditions of the rental.

 The Collission Damage Waiver (CDW) excess is the amount that you remain liable for should something happen to the vehicle during the rental period.
 The optional insurance offered at the desk can reduce this, sometimes to as low as zero.
 This insurance is also available from third-party suppliers (for example, brokers), often at significantly lower cost than at the rental desk.
 Consumers frequently report that this insurance is not recognised by the car rental provider and they feel compelled to purchase further (duplicate) insurance which they do not require in order to rent the vehicle booked.
 While the car rental company is not obliged to recognise this third-party insurance product, you remain entitled to leave a desposit equal to the CDW excess and are not required to purchase any additional insurance at the rental desk should you not wish to do so.
 The deposit is generally in the form of an amount withheld on a credit card in the name of the lead driver so make sure you have the funds, and correct card, to cover this.